Buying & Hardening Transplants

 Bedding plants for flowers and vegetables are available as seedlings, known as transplants.
-They're sold by garden centers, nurseries and through the mail, or they can be grown in a bright window or under fluorescent gro-lights.
+They're sold by garden centers, nurseries and through the mail.
+Carefully time your purchases according to local average weather conditions for planting.
+Purchased transplants can be temporarily sustained in a bright window or under energy-efficient grow lights if necessary.

 The outdoor environment can be very harsh for a transplant.
 So, harden the transplants before planting to increase their chance of survival.
-Place them outdoors where they will receive direct sunlight and some wind for a few hours each day for a week.
+Place them outdoors where they will receive direct sunlight but out of the wind for a few hours each day for a week.
 Gradually lengthen the amount of time outside each day.
 Move the plants inside at night if temperatures drop to near freezing.
-Keep them watered and plant them as soon after hardening as possible.
+Keep them watered and plant them as soon after hardening as possible according to planting guides for the area.
+In windy locations, consider protecting transplants from battering winds.

 For more information, see the following Colorado State Extension fact sheet(s).